-Low dose Naltrexone works exactly the same way, however the ‘blocking’ of the OGFR lasts only a couple of hours as the lower dose is quickly metabolized and excreted from the body.
-In this case, it’s a good thing as the short term blockade allows for a higher level of natural opiod (feel good) hormones for the following 18-20 hours.
+Low dose Naltrexone works exactly the same way, however, the ‘blocking’ of the OGFR lasts only a couple of hours as the lower dose is quickly metabolized and excreted from the body.
+In this case, it’s a good thing as the short term blockade allows for a higher level of natural opioid (feel good) hormones for the following 18-20 hours.

 LDN also prevents the immune system from working overtime.

 Our bodies have an amazing ability to overcompensate for balance.
-By increasing the number of pink (OGFR), green and yellow (OGF), the immune system now works at a more appropriate rate (not too much as in AutoImmunity and not too little as in poor immune system not fighting appropriately).
+By increasing the number of pinks, green and yellow, the immune system now works at a more appropriate rate.
+(Not too much as in AutoImmunity and not too little as in poor immune system not fighting appropriately).

-The body working ‘overtime’ (or attacking what it shouldn’t) is something many suffering from Autoimmunity know too well as the culprit for many miserable and life altering symptoms.
-As explained above; when taken at bedtime, LDN attaches to opioid receptors in the brain and in all types of immune cells, temporarily blocking endorphins’ ability to attach to the immune cells.
+The body working ‘overtime’ (or attacking what it shouldn’t) is something many sufferings from.
+Autoimmunity is known too well as the culprit for many miserable and life-altering symptoms.
+As explained above; when taken at bedtime, LDN attaches to opioid receptors in the brain.
+This occurs in all types of immune cells, temporarily blocking endorphins’ ability to attach to the immune cells.

 What is the connection between the OGF, OGFR and the Immune system?